 The third biggest challenge we hear about is related to threat detection.
 To ensure we have leading-edge efficacy for enterprise IoT threats, we’ve tasked Section 52, our in-house IoT and OT security research team, to ensure we have the best possible detection capabilities.
 Section 52’s work recently enabled Defender for IoT to rank number 1 in threat visibility coverage in the MITRE ATT&CK for ICS evaluation, successfully detecting malicious activity for 100 percent of major attack steps and 96 percent of all adversary sub-steps (with fewest missed detections of any other vendor).

 Defender for IoT customers benefit from the machine learning and threat intelligence obtained from trillions of signals collected daily across the global Microsoft ecosystem (like email, endpoints, cloud, Azure Active Directory, and Microsoft 365), augmented by IoT and OT-specific intelligence collected by our Section 52 security research team.
-Because Section 52 works in close collaboration with domain experts across the broader Microsoft security research and threat intelligence teams—
+Because Section 52 works in close collaboration with domain experts across the broader Microsoft security research and threat intelligence teams—Microsoft Threat Intelligence Center (MSTIC) and Microsoft Security Response Center (MSRC)—we enable our customers to reduce the alert signal to noise ratio by providing them with prioritized incidents that render end-to-end attacks in complete context rather than giving them an endless list of uncorrelated alerts.
+This will lead to high efficacy incident response.

 Figure 4: View prioritized incidents that are inclusive of IT and IoT devices all in a single dashboard to reduce confusion, clutter, investigation times, and alert fatigue.